 The Westside Future Fund (WFF) is proud to announce the launch of its Anti-Displacement Tax Fund program, an initiative that will pay qualifying homeowners’ property tax increases in the English Avenue, Vine City, Ashview Heights and Atlanta University Center communities.
 The new program is designed to help ensure that current homeowners are not displaced due to rising property taxes.

 The fund, administered by the Westside Future Fund and sourced from philanthropic donations, will operate as a grant for individuals and will not require participants to pay back any funds received.
-Residents can apply for the program from April 12, 2017 – May 15, 2018.
-Fund payments will begin in the 2018 tax year.
+Fund payments began in the 2018 tax year.

 The program is one of many strategies initiated by the Westside Community Retention Collaborative, which was created to address Westside resident concerns on displacement and gentrification.